 Producers can use data provided by MMPP for benchmarking, market assessments and improved farm management decision making.
 If you benchmark for success, MMPP can help.

 MMPP is a major contributor for Yield Manitoba, published annually by the Manitoba Cooperator.
 Yield Manitoba includes provincial and regional crop yield data by variety, as well as other useful management reports, to assist farmers with their annual seeding decisions.

 MASC also produces and publishes cropping data that can benefit producers and assist their cropping decisions.

-These maps show the average seeding dates, harvested acres and average yields of the most common crops grown in Manitoba for the period of 2006 - 2015, based on aggregate data from MASC's Seeded Acreage Reports (SARs) and Harvested Production Reports (HPRs).
+These maps show the average seeding dates, harvested acres and average yields of the most common crops grown in Manitoba, based on aggregate data from MASC's Seeded Acreage Reports (SARs) and Harvested Production Reports (HPRs).